 Centre for Developmental Disability Health

 Centre for Developmental Disability Health (CDDH) provides education and training to health and disability practitioners to enable the development of positive attitudes and a sound knowledge base in relation to the health issues of people with developmental disabilities.
-You can also create an account to access Online Learning Modules and extensive resources for Medical Practitioners, Allied Health Professionals, Disability Support Workers and people with disability and their families.
+You can also find extensive resources for Medical Practitioners, Allied Health Professionals, Disability Support Workers and people with disability and their families.

 Down Syndrome Scotland